richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The physical model provides a tangible model that simulates sediment transport through analog interactions between synthetic sediment densities and rates of water flow.
 Using real-time sensing, the indeterminate becomes latent (see Figure 4.3.2) and becomes enmeshed through the introduction of technology as a new form of ecology, and eventually a nascent form of nature.[1-16]

+Towards Sentience incorporates the design of a responsive infrastructural model, which attunes the projective alluvium of the geomorphology table through a series of real-time sensing and responsive manipulations as a way to curate successive sediment accretion—constantly altering and modifying the riverine landscape, privileging the evolution of ecological processes over static constructions.[1-16]

+FIGURE 4.3.5 Depositor, an experimental real-time responsive model programmed to interrupt the flow of water, instantaneously redirecting it to percolate down a new fluvial direction, affecting its geomorphology Model and temporal images: Leif Estrada, https://vimeo.com/152837202[1-16]

 ### 11. 图表报告及制图；